mesosphere/cd-demo/README.md

     NOTE: You must use the domain name for your cluster; the IP address will fail.

-2. You can now run either the pipeline demo or the dynamic slaves demo.
-To run the pipeline demo, you will also need to specify the ELB address (`Public Slave`):
+2. You can now run either the pipeline demo or the dynamic agents demo.
+To run the pipeline demo, you will also need to specify the ELB address (`Public Agent`):

     ```
     python bin/demo.py pipeline  --password=$PASSWORD http://my.elb/ http://my.dcos.cluster/